-Visiting Fellows are typically experienced academic scholars, or those employed in business, government or NGOs, who come to IDS in order to pursue their own research in collaboration with IDS staff.
-They may be on sabbatical leave from their own institutions or sponsored directly by other organisations.
-They may be at almost any stage of their career: pursuing a mid-career 'break'; or seeking an opportunity for reflection and writing.
+Visiting Research Fellows are typically experienced academic scholars, or those employed in business, government or NGOs, who come to IDS to pursue their own research in close collaboration with IDS staff.

-Space constraints mean that only a few among many applications can be accepted each year.
-Because the main purpose of a Visiting Fellowship is to foster close collaboration between Fellows and IDS researchers, preference is given to those who are working in areas that have strong overlaps with IDS ongoing research.
-It is hoped that this will maximise the benefits to both Fellows and IDS, so strengthening the basis for future collaboration.
+We can only accept a few among many applications each year.
+Preference is given to applicants who are working in areas that have strong overlaps with current IDS research.
+This maximises the benefits for all parties, so strengthening the basis for future collaboration.

-All Visiting Fellows must be sponsored by an IDS Fellow.
-The IDS Fellow is the visitor's personal link with the Institute.
+You must be sponsored by an IDS Fellow.
+The IDS Fellow is your personal link with the Institute.
 This link should be developed before making an application.
 The sponsor will subsequently:

 - endorse and support your application

-- help you to integrate into IDS professionally and socially arrange appointments for you to meet others in IDS with overlapping interests
+- help you to integrate into IDS professionally and socially (s/he will arrange appointments for you to meet others in IDS with overlapping interests)

-- advise practical aspects of living in the Brighton/Lewes area
+- advise on practical aspects of living in the surrounding area

 - explain IDS administrative procedures

-- interact with you on a regular basis in connection with your visiting fellowship programme.
+- interact with you on a regular basis in connection with your research.

 The normal minimum length of a visit is one month, and the maximum is three months.
 Shorter or longer visits will be considered.

-Visiting Fellowships may start at any time convenient for the Fellow and consistent with achieving effective interaction with collaborators in IDS.
+Your visit may start at any time that is convenient for the IDS sponsoring Fellow and consistent with achieving effective interaction with other potential collaborators in the Institute.

-Visiting Fellows have a formally recognised status as members of the Institute.
-They have full access to all IDS facilities (library, seminars, etc.) and are encouraged to take an active part in the life of the Institute.
-They may be asked to give an occasional seminar or to contribute to the teaching programme.
+You’ll have formally recognised status as a member of IDS.
+You’ll have access to all IDS facilities (library, seminars, etc.) and are encouraged to take an active part in the life of the Institute.
+You may be asked to give an occasional seminar or to contribute to the teaching programme.

-Unfortunately, IDS cannot provide funds to help support Visiting Fellows during their stay at IDS.
+No fee is payable to IDS.
+Unfortunately, IDS cannot provide funds to help support Visiting Research Fellows during their stay at IDS.
 Applicants should discuss funding arrangements with their sponsor prior to applying.

 Visa and related formalities

-IDS will provide a letter of invitation and appointment to help Visiting Fellows make visa arrangements.
+We’ll provide a letter of invitation and appointment to help you make visa arrangements.
 However, we are unable to provide special advice and assistance in this area.
-We recommend that the Visiting Fellow seeks advice from the office of the British Council in their home country.
+We recommend that you seek advice from the office of the British Council in your home country.

-It is the responsibility of the Visiting Fellow to find accommodation for their stay (apart from the first week when accommodation will be arranged, if required, either in IDS accommodation if available or in a guest house in Brighton).
-The cost of all accommodation must be met by the Visiting Fellow.
+You’re responsible for finding accommodation for your stay (apart from the first week when accommodation will be arranged, if required, either in IDS accommodation if available or in a guest house in Brighton).
+You’re responsible for the cost of all accommodation.

-Applications are assessed in terms of their contribution to the IDS research strategy and on the compatibility of their proposed work to the programme of work at IDS.
+Your application will be assessed in terms of your contribution to the IDS research strategy and on the compatibility of your proposed work to current IDS research.
 Financial and space constraints are also taken into account.